Wootton, Vale of White Horse: History

 The Church of England parish church of Saint Peter was built in the 14th century, from which time the Decorated Gothic east window of the chancel survives.
 In the 15th century the nave was rebuilt with Perpendicular Gothic windows.
 The south door and porch are 16th century and the chancel arch may have been rebuilt in the 18th century.
 Until the 19th century Wootton was part of the parish of Cumnor.
 The first vicar of Wootton was appointed in 1885.
 Wootton was united in a single benefice with St. Helen's, Dry Sandford in 2000. but once again became a single parish benefice in the Abingdon Deanery in 2018.
 The sculptor Oscar Nemon (1906–85) and his son Falcon Stuart (1941–2002) are buried in St Peter's churchyard.

 Amenities

 The village has a Church of England primary school.
 The village has a recently refurbished business park and two housing estates built between 1999 and 2009.
 There are a few shops in Wootton, including two convenience stores, a pharmacy, and a chip shop.
 There is also a dentist, a bathroom shop, a carpet shop and Sign-a-Rama.
 Wootton's social amenities include the Bystander public house, and a community centre where various activities take place, such as local school fêtes and a local bingo.
 The post office used to be next to the fish and chip shop but closed in September 2008.
 Now the post office is inside the Co-Operative store.
+In addition, the village has two recreation grounds, one of which containing a selection of Adult Swings and Slides.
 Some gardens in Wootton are part of the National Garden Scheme (NGS).